 “Our performances were not the best last season, but they were consistent — mainly because of my nerves not getting the best of me.
 It had been a long time since I had competed at high-level international competitions and the adrenaline combined with wanting to perform my best made for a rather disastrous cocktail of nerves.
 Even so, we learned a lot of important lessons, most importantly how to handle ourselves under pressure.
 We definitely grew closer as a team.

 “We plan to be a new upgraded version of ourselves with new coaches, new programs and a slightly new style this season.
 Last season was a bit of a whirlwind for us, but we managed to be successful and I would say we were satisfied.

 “I believe the main thing we have to do to improve our placement is to work hard and believe in ourselves.”

-(Originally published in the September/October 2017 issue of IFS)
+(Originally published in the IFS October 2017 issue)